elegantchaos/SkyrimCompiler/README.md

 This should make it easier to develop small focussed tools that have a specific purpose.
 Hopefully that will lower the entry barrier for tool development, which is currently pretty high (tools like xEdit or CreationKit are enourmous monsters).

+# Secondary Goals

+The code is written in Swift*, which is primarily known as a language used to develop iOS/macOS apps.
+I aim to make it fully cross-platform however.
+This may be of more interest in the context of OpenMW than it is for Skyrim modders, but as a relatively low-level library, there seems no reason why it couldn't be platform neutral.

+The hope is that tools can just read/write the text format, and then invoke this compiler.
+However, it also makes sense to supply the functionality as a shared library / dll, so I aim to do that.

+Where possible, the textual file format will aim to hide complexity of the underlying binary file format.
+As a trivial example, if you've got an array of something, the binary format will probably also have a count stored alongside it; the textual file format won't need this, and can generate the count during compilation.

+There are far more complex examples where the binary format changes based on context (version number, for example).
+In this case the text format will hide the complexity where it can, and provide a higher-level abstraction which can be decompiled/recompiled.
+Hopefully a side-effect of this will be a clean way to upgrade an old ESP to use the newest binary encoding.

+All of this is really a means to an end - in that there are other tools that I want to write which will sit on top of this.
+As such, I aim to make the code in this library as accessible as possible, whilst still trying to keep the scope as narrow as possible.

+(* because that's what I use in my day job)

 File format reference: https://en.uesp.net/wiki/Skyrim_Mod:Mod_File_Format